brain-bzh/efficient-deep-learning/Remote_VS_Code.md

 5. Select `brain1.imt`
 6. Enter passwords when prompted
 7. If asked about fingerprints, hit `Continue`
-8. You should have a green rectangle with `SSH: pc-elec-XXX` on the bottom left corner of your screen.
+8. You should have a green rectangle with `SSH: fl-tp-br-xxx.imta.fr` on the bottom left corner of your screen.
 If you don't or got an error along the way, call the teacher for help.